-If you have mild prolapse, your doctor may suggest that you apply some oestrogen cream to your vagina for 4 to 6 weeks.
+If you have mild prolapse, your doctor may suggest that you apply some oestrogen cream to your vagina for 4-6 weeks.
 This may help any feelings of discomfort that you may have.
 However, sometimes symptoms may return once the cream is stopped.
-This cream cannot be used long-term without the risks which apply to hormonal replacement therapy (HRT).
-There is not yet convincing evidence that it helps.
+This cream is a type of hormonal replacement therapy (HRT), although it is not thought to have many of the risks which may be associated with HRT.
+There is not yet convincing evidence that it helps for prolapse.

 The aim of surgery is to provide a permanent treatment (a cure) for GU prolapse.
 There are various operations that can be performed, depending on the type of prolapse that you have.
 Keyhole surgery may be possible for some of these operations.
 Your surgeon will be able to advise which operation is best for you.
 Operations can include the following:

 - A vaginal repair operation: in this procedure, the walls of your vagina are reinforced, and tightened up.
 This is usually done by making a tuck in the wall of your vagina and using stitches to hold the tuck in place.
 The operation is usually done through your vagina and so you do not need a cut in your tummy (abdomen).
 In some cases, a mesh or special tape may be sewn into the vaginal walls.
 Note: there are a number of different types of vaginal repair operations.
 There is some uncertainty about the long-term results when using mesh for some of these types of operations.
 Also, there may be a risk of complications, such as the mesh eroding through the wall of your vagina.
 This may mean that you need further surgery and may also have some discomfort and sexual difficulties.
 You should discuss the pros and cons of any operation in detail with your surgeon before going ahead.